Methadone is an important tool in treating certain disorders, but the associated risks demand an added level of diligence.

 - Complete a minimum one-day preceptorship with either a pre-approved methadone prescriber or participate in the CAMH Methadone Preceptorship Simulation Course;

 - Be assessed in their methadone prescribing practice for opioid use disorder one year after they begin prescribing methadone; and

 - Be knowledgeable about the expectations in the CPSO’s Prescribing Drugs policy, which states physicians must have the requisite knowledge, skills and judgment in order to prescribe any drug.

-The Methadone Maintenance Treatment Program Fact Sheet provides answers to commonly asked questions about the methadone program for the treatment of opioid dependence.
+The Frequently Asked Questions about the Methadone Maintenance Treatment (MMT) Program provides answers to commonly asked questions about the methadone program for the treatment of opioid dependence.

 MMT Program Standards and Clinical Guidelines